xiaoguomeiyitian/ToolBox/prompt.md

           // Scheduled task call example
           `schedule_tool_${task.id}`
           ```
-        - Multi-level calls will automatically form a complete call chain, and the complete execution path can be traced through log fields
+        - Multi-level calls will automatically form a complete call chain, and the complete execution path can be traced through log fields.

-4.  **Dynamic Loading:**
+4.  **Create Test File:**
+    *   Create a new TypeScript file (e.g., `my_tool.test.ts`) in the `test/tools/` directory.

+5. **Write Test Cases:**
+   - Refer to the example: `test/tools/time_tool.test.ts`
+   - Must include:
+     - Parameter validation tests (verifying required parameter missing scenarios)
+     - Normal/abnormal function scenario coverage
+     - External dependency Mock (such as file system operations)
+   - Execution method:
+     - Full test: `npm run test`
+     - Single test: `npm run test:single TestFileName`
+     - Coverage check: `npm run coverage` (must be ≥80%, used to validate logic branch coverage; add test cases if not met)

+6.  **Run Test Cases:**
+    *   Use the `npm run test` command to run all test cases, or use the `npm run test:single <test case name>` command to run a single test case.

+7.  **Verify Test Results:**
+    *   Check the test results to ensure that all test cases pass.
+If tests fail or coverage is insufficient, use this feedback to identify flaws in the tool implementation and iterate improvements.

+8.  **Configure Dynamic Loading:**
-    *   Files in the `tools` directory are dynamically loaded, so after adding a new tool file, there is no need to modify the `src/index.ts` and `src/handler/ToolHandler.ts` files.
+    *   Files in the `tools` directory are dynamically loaded.
+Ensure your tool file follows this structure:
+        ```typescript
+        import { ToolSchema } from '@modelcontextprotocol/sdk';

+        export const schema: ToolSchema = {
+          name: 'your_tool_name',
+          description: 'Tool functionality description',
+          type: 'object',
+          properties: {
+            // Add parameter definitions
+            param1: {
+              type: 'string',
+              description: 'Parameter description',
+              enum: ['OPTION1', 'OPTION2'] // Example enum
+            }
+          },
+          required: ['param1'],
+          outputSchema: {
+            type: 'object',
+            properties: {
+              content: { /*...*/ },
+              isError: { /*...*/ }
+            }
+          }
+        };
+        ```
+    *   No need to modify `src/index.ts` or `src/handler/ToolHandler.ts`

-5.  **Compile Files:**
+9.  **Compile Files:**
     *   After adding or modifying the code, you need to compile the files.
 You can use the `npm run build` command to compile the files.

-6.  **Test the Tool:**
-    *   After adding the tool, you can call the tool through the MCP client to test whether its function is normal.
-    *   You can use `listToolsHandler` to list all tools and confirm that the new tool has been successfully loaded.

-7.  **Restart the MCP Server:**
+10. **Restart the MCP Server:**
     *   After compiling the files, you need to restart the MCP server for the new tool to take effect.
     *   Please manually restart the MCP server.

+11. **Test the Tool:**
+    *   After compiling the files, you can call the tool through the MCP client to test whether its function is normal.
+    *   You can use `listToolsHandler` to list all tools and confirm that the new tool has been successfully loaded.

 ## Logging Specifications